Deformed special relativity with an invariant minimum speed and its cosmological implications: Cosmological implications

-According to (26), we should note that such an exotic ``particle" of vacuum (at $S_V$) has an infinite mass $m$ since we should consider $v=V$ ($\theta=0$) in order to have a finite value of $E$, other than the photon ($v=c$), that is a massless particle (see (17)).
+According to (26), we should note that such an exotic ``particle" of vacuum (at $S_V$) has an infinite mass since we should consider $v=V$ ($\theta=0$) in order to have a finite value of $E$, other than the photon ($v=c$) with a null mass (see (17)).
 So we conclude that an exotic ``particle" of vacuum works like a counterparty of the photon, namely an infinitely massive boson.

-We consider that the most negative (repulsive) potential ($\phi=-c^2$ for $v=V$: see (26)) is directly related to the cosmological constant (vacuum energy density) since we have shown (in (23) and (24)) that the fundamental reference frame $S_V$ ($v=V$) plays the role of the vacuum energy density with a negative pressure, working like the cosmological constant $\Lambda$ ($p=-\epsilon=-\rho_{(\Lambda)}$).
-So we write